Published: 23 August 2019

 Author: Kellie Knowles

-Requirements of a WorkCover claim for psychological injury
+Requirements for getting a WorkCover claim accepted for psychological injury

 Reasonable management action defence

-If your claim has been rejected, you will need to request conciliation, as a first step, to challenge the decision.
-We recommend you seek legal advice.
+If your claim is rejected, you will need to request conciliation, as a first step, to challenge the decision.
+If you haven’t already, this is a good time to seek legal advice about your chances of having the claim accepted.